dada-lang/dada/book/src/goals.md

 ## Sharing xor mutability

-Dada shares Rust's obsession with exposing *sharing* (aliasing) or *mutability*, but not both at the same time -- or at least, if you're going to expose both at the same time, that should be explicit.
+Dada shares Rust's obsession with exposing *sharing* (aliasing) and *mutability*, but not both at the same time.

 # Longer term goals